Sniffdog/Sniffdogminer/Bin/Ethash-Claymore/Readme!!!.txt

 - AMD cards: on some cards you can notice non-constant mining speed in dual mode, sometimes speed becomes a bit slower.
 This issue was mostly fixed in recent versions, but not completely.
 - AMD cards: in Linux with gpu-pro drivers, the list of GPUs may differ from the list of temperatures.
 You can use -di to change order of GPUs to match both lists.
+- nVidia cards: dual mode is not so effective as for AMD cards.
 - Windows 10 Defender recognizes miner as a virus, some antiviruses do the same.
 Miner is not a virus, add it to Defender exceptions.
   I write miners since 2014.
 Most of them are recognized as viruses by some paranoid antiviruses, perhaps because I pack my miners to protect them from disassembling, perhaps because some people include them into their botnets, or perhaps these antiviruses are not good, I don't know.
 For these years, a lot of people used my miners and nobody confirmed that my miner stole anything or did something bad.
   Note that I can guarantee clean binaries only for official links in my posts on this forum (bitcointalk).
 If you downloaded miner from some other link - it really can be a virus.